aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/reflectioneffect/_index.md

 ```

-Gets and sets the direction to offset the reflection.
+the direction to offset the reflection.

 **Returns:**
 double